-2. Write Java programs to implement the following using an array.

-- 3. Write a Java program that reads an infix expression and converts the expression to postfix form.
+- 1. Write Java programs that use both recursive and non-recursive functions for implementing the following searching methods: - a) Linear search b) Binary search - 2.
+Write Java programs to implement the following using an array. - a) Stack ADT b) Queue ADT - 3.
+Write a Java program that reads an infix expression and converts the expression to postfix form.
 (Use stack ADT). - 4.
 Write a Java program to implement circular queue ADT using an array. - 5.
-Write Java programs to implement the following using a singly linked list. - a) Stack ADT - b) Queue ADT - 6.
-Write Java programs to implement the dequeue (double ended queue) ADT using - a) Array - b) Singly linked list - c) Doubly linked list. - 7.
+Write Java programs to implement the following using a singly linked list.a) Stack ADTb) Queue ADT - 6.
+Write Write Java programs to implement the deque (double ended queue) ADT usinga) Arrayb) Singly linked listc) Doubly linked list. - 7.
 Write a Java program to implement priority queue ADT. - 8.
 Write a Java program to perform the following operations: - a) Construct a binary search tree of elements. - b) Search for a key element in the above binary search tree. - c) Delete an element from the above binary search tree. - 9.
 Write a Java program to implement all the functions of a dictionary (ADT) using Hashing. - 10.
-Write a Java program to implement Dijkstra's algorithm for Single source shortest path problem. - 11.
-Write Java programs that use recursive and non-recursive functions to traverse the given binary tree in - a) Preorder - b) In-order - c) Post-order.
+Write a Java program to implement Dijkstra's algorithm for Single source shortest path problem.

+11. Write Java programs that use recursive and non-recursive functions to traverse the given binary tree in a) Preorder b) Inorder c) Postorder